 Since 2012, KCCG grew to more than 60 team members with skills across sequencing, informatics, clinical interpretation, business development, and education.
 In 2016, Garvan launched its wholly-owned subsidiary, Genome.One to provide genetic answers to health questions through clinical whole genome sequencing and analysis.
-In 2017, with continued support from the Kinghorn Foundation, KCCG reorganised into five key teams that tackle major challenges that will ultimately enable advance the translation of genomic information to improve health:
+In 2017, with continued support from the Kinghorn Foundation, KCCG reorganised into six key teams that tackle major challenges that will ultimately enable advance the translation of genomic information to improve health.

 The Centre Management team is responsible for the broad oversight of KCCG operations and its interaction with with Genome.One.
 This includes: the management of flagship-sequencing projects initiated through the Sydney Genomics Collaborative; the management and promotion of KCCG sequencing services to both the national and international research community; the development and maintenance of new and on going collaborations and partnerships; and the procurement of external funding for genomic research and infrastructure.

 To expand the clinical utility of whole-genome sequencing by developing algorithms to annotate pathogenic loci in noncoding regions of the genome, applied to a range of rare monogenic disorders of substantial unmet need.

 The KCCG Genomic Technologies program aims to ensure that the Garvan Institute is at the cutting edge of the rapidly evolving genomics technology landscape by evaluating new sequencing platforms, developing new methodologies, and translating these applications into clinical and commercial settings.

 The KCCG Phenomics program aims to provide comprehensive solutions to enrich the understanding of the associations occurring between diseases, genotype, phenotype and environment via structured knowledge representation and discovery techniques.

 The KCCG Informatics Program aims to organize the world’s genome information and make it universally accessible and useful to authorised users.